Nicolas2912/paperless-receipt-automation/README.md

 # Paperless Receipt Automation (Windows)

-End-to-end automation to turn raw scan images (receipts) into searchable PDFs and upload them to Paperless‑ngx with sensible metadata.
-Optimized for Windows 11 + Conda, with detailed debug prints throughout.
+Automates turning scanned receipts into searchable PDFs and uploads them to Paperless‑ngx with sensible metadata.
+Optimized for Windows 11 + Conda.
+Includes a robust watcher, invisible-text PDF overlay, metadata extraction, and a processed index to avoid duplicates.

 Highlights:
-- Watches a scans folder for new JPEGs and processes them automatically.
+- Watches a scans folder for new JPG/JPEG/PDF and processes automatically.
-- Transcribes the receipt with a local Ollama vision model (configurable).
+- Transcribes images via a local Ollama vision model (configurable).
-- Creates a PDF with an invisible text layer (render_mode=3) via PyMuPDF.
+- Creates PDFs with an invisible text layer (PyMuPDF render_mode=3).
-- Extracts structured metadata (date, merchant, amount) to build the title.
+- Extracts metadata (date, merchant, amount) to build the title and map tags.
-- Ensures correspondent, document type, and mapped tags in Paperless‑ngx.
+- Ensures correspondent, document type, and tags in Paperless‑ngx.

 See diagrams.md for architecture flowcharts and sequence diagrams.

 ## Requirements

 - Windows 11
-- Conda environment named `paperless` (already created on your machine)
+- Conda environment named `paperless`
-- Python packages installed into that env:
-  - `pymupdf` (imported as `fitz`)
-  - `requests`
+- Install dependencies via requirements.txt
-- A reachable Paperless‑ngx instance and API token
+- Paperless‑ngx instance + API token
 - Optional: Local Ollama with a vision model (default: `qwen2.5vl-receipt:latest`)

 ## Installation